-The UGA Center for Food Safety (CFS) is located in the Melton Building, University of Georgia, Griffin Campus, which is a 40,000 sq. ft state of the art research facility.
+The Center for Food Safety (CFS) is located in the Melton Building, University of Georgia, Griffin Campus, which is a 40,000 sq. ft. state of the art research facility.
 The laboratory space has capacity for as many as twelve active research groups in the biosafety area.
 All biosafety activities within the facility are secured by a key card management system (B.A.S.I.S., Best Access Systems) and the entire facility has a backup emergency generator.
 Centralized deionized and distilled water systems service all laboratories.
 There are seven multipurpose rooms and shared equipment within the biosafety area which are accessed by all laboratories personnel.
 All CFS information and scientific data is protected/backed up by a full-time on-site IT specialist.

 The Polymerase Chain Reaction (PCR) Lab

 The PCR laboratory for molecular biology, can amplify a single copy or a few copies of a piece of DNA across several orders of magnitude, generating thousands to millions of copies of a particular DNA sequence.